ImmanuelShin/Tutor-Notes-Organizer/README.md

 # Tutor Notes

 A local Windows desktop app for tutoring notes.
 Uses local storage only.
+Made with cursor.

 ## Run in development